vspauto/TW8836/README.md

   - `SUPPORT_HDMI`
 - Active HDMI bridge variant: `SUPPORT_HDMI_EP907M`

-This README documents the checked-in active configuration, not every historical compile-time option left in comments or alternate branches of `config.h`.
+This documents the checked-in active configuration, not every historical compile-time option left in comments or alternate branches of `config.h`.

 ## Build And Toolchain Notes

-This repository appears intended for classic Keil C51-style embedded development rather than a modern standalone build system.
+This repository is intended for classic Keil C51-style embedded development rather than a modern standalone build system.

 Evidence in the tree includes: